EwenDC/root-automated-setup/README.md

 ### Testing a Translation

 Open the command line program for your operating system and navigate to the folder you cloned this repository to.
-Execute the `yarn start` command, then navigate to [http://localhost:3000](http://localhost:3000).
+Execute the `pnpm dev` command, then navigate to [http://localhost:5173/root-automated-setup/](http://localhost:5173/root-automated-setup/).
 When you make changes to the translation file inside of `/src/locales/`, the webpage should refresh with your changes reflected in the app.

 ### Translation Standards